Munjed Al Muderis: Early life

-Munjed Al Muderis was born under the regime of Saddam Hussein in Iraq.
-His father was a former judge of the Supreme Court of Iraq and had authority in the Marine Corps, while his uncle was a descendant of the second royal family and Prime Minister, back when Iraq was still a kingdom.
-His mother was a school principal who had been demoted for refusing to join the Baath Party.
+Al Muderis was born under the regime of Saddam Hussein in Iraq.
+His father was a former judge of the Supreme Court of Iraq and had authority in the Marine Corps, while his uncle was a descendant of the second royal family and Prime Minister, when Iraq was still a kingdom.
+His mother was a school principal who had been demoted for refusing to join the Ba'ath Party.

 Al Muderis graduated from Baghdad College High School in 1991, where he was a classmate of Qusay Hussein.
 He went on to study medicine at various universities, including the Baghdad University from 1991 to 1997, graduating with a Bachelor of Medicine, Bachelor of Surgery.

-At the beginning of the Gulf War he was a second year medical student in Basra.
-He fled the city in the early days of the war, returning later to see the aftermath of the Basra uprising.

 In 1999, he was forced to flee Iraq when he was working as a junior surgeon at Saddam Hussein Medical Centre in Baghdad.
-A busload of army draft evaders were brought into the hospital for the top of their ears to be amputated under Saddam Hussein's orders.
+A busload of army draft evaders were brought into the hospital for the top of their ears to be amputated under Saddam's orders.
 The senior surgeon in the operating theatre refused the orders and was immediately interrogated and shot in front of several medical staff.
 Instead of complying with the orders, Al Muderis decided to flee.
 He escaped the operating theatre and hid in the female toilets for five hours.
 Shortly after, he fled to Jordan before the authorities caught up with him and moved on to Kuala Lumpur.
 From there, he took a people-smuggling route to Christmas Island, where he was sent to the Curtin Immigration Reception and Processing Centre.
 He was detained there until his identity was verified, given the number 982.
 He was punished with solitary confinement and was repeatedly told to go back where he came from after fellow detainees who caused riots blamed him.
 Ten months after being sent to the detention centre, he was granted refugee status and freed.

-Upon release, he only landed a job at Mildura Base Hospital as an emergency unit and orthopaedic resident, after sending out more than 100 resumes.
-A year later, he moved to the Austin Hospital in Melbourne and travelled to many different countries, completing specialisation fellowships and attending short-term courses.